jlalvarez/rubyIntro/README.md

 0. Define a method `sum_to_n?(array, n)` that takes an array of integers and an additional integer, n, as arguments and returns true if any two elements in the array of integers sum to n.
 An empty array should sum to zero by definition.

-You can check your progress by running `rspec spec/part1_spec.rb`, or just running `autotest` and leaving it running.
+You can check your progress by running `rspec spec/part1_spec.rb`.

 # 2. Strings and Regular Expressions